AhmedViam/CMS/README.md

 C programming assigment.

-I didn't include the all important constants.h, without that gl compiling the src.
+I didn't include the all important constants.h, so it wont compile. whoever finds this, feel free to use it.